 - An opportunity for students to get involved with a professional association early in their careers.

-- Network with CPAs at member functions, such as our IEG Breakfasts, Chapter Luncheons, Annual Meeting and more.
+- Network with CPAs at member functions, such as our ISCPA Breakfasts and Luncheons, plus the Annual Meeting and more.

 - Serve on a committee and help to steer the profession.